Grand European Travel Logo

 To the City of Melbourne

 It’s a complete change of scene as we journey to cosmopolitan Melbourne where you’ll get your bearings on a city sightseeing tour.
 Discover why Melbourne has justifiably earned its reputation as one of the world’s most liveable cities and delve into its Victorian history in the CBD, Southbank’s sprawling riverfront, arts district, and natural beauty at the Botanic Gardens.
+Immerse yourself in a guided galleries tour of our First Peoples arts and cultural centre.
 Cruise by the Crown complex and consider coming back this evening for one of its super-chef's restaurants, designer boutiques, or indoor amusement park.
 After seeing so much of what awaits, you’ll no doubt be eager to explore more of this stylish city.
-Fortunately, you’re staying opposite the Crown Complex in centrally located Southbank - a fun area that comes alive at night.
+Fortunately, you’re staying in centrally located Southbank - a fun area that comes alive at night.
 Pop back to area you’d like to get to know better or tuck into a delicious seafood dinner and watch the sunset on the banks of the Yarra.

 Bathing houses on Brighton Beach in Melbourne, Australia